-- a) Prohibited activities include all those activities prohibited by Wellington City Council bylaws or prohibited by the Reserves Act 1977. - b) The Council will prohibit activities that would have a permanent adverse effect on open space values or would significantly detract from the enjoyment and safety of other garden users. - c) Enforcement of all activities will be through the Wellington City Council Consolidated Bylaw 2008, and the Reserves Act 1977. - d) The following activities are specifically prohibited: - mountain biking in Wellington Botanic Garden, Otari-Wilton's Bush, Bolton Street Cemetery and Truby King Park (under the Open Space Access Plan 2008) apart from the designated route between Upland Road and Salamanca Road through Wellington Botanic Garden, the access from Glenmore Street to Kinross Street in the Wellington Botanic Garden and the formed driveways in Truby King Park; - spreading of ashes or placenta (unless approved through the Commemorative Policy); - construction of private dwellings or landscaping; - all mining activities; - commercial resource harvesting; - permanent vehicle access for private purposes; - firearms and weapons use; - fireworks and/or amplified sound (not associated with an approved event); - use of motorised vehicles including scooters and Segways (other than in public car parks); - hunting; - use of a chainsaw; - golf; - keeping of pets or livestock (including but not limited to horses, chickens, pigs, sheep, goats, and cattle); - open fires (except as approved by permit for special events); - gaming machines; - camping (except for educational purposes) (see 8.4.d); - firewood collection; - parachuting, parapenting, hang gliding, kite carts/boards, model aeroplanes including remote control 'drone' type aircraft44; - aircraft and helicopter landing and activity; - community gardens and orchards other than those linked to education and awareness programmes in the Gardens;
+- 8.6.1 Prohibited activities include all those activities prohibited by Wellington City Council bylaws or prohibited by the Reserves Act 1977. - 8.6.2 The Council will prohibit activities that would have a permanent adverse effect on open space values or would significantly detract from the enjoyment and safety of other garden users. - 8.6.3 Enforcement of all activities will be through the Wellington City Council Consolidated Bylaw 2008, and the Reserves Act 1977. - 8.6.4 The following activities are specifically prohibited: - mountain biking in Wellington Botanic Garden, Otari-Wilton's Bush, Bolton Street Memorial Park and Truby King Park (under the Open Space Access Plan 2008) apart from the designated route between Upland Road and Salamanca Road through the Wellington Botanic Garden and the formed driveways in Truby King Park. - spreading of ashes or placenta (unless approved through the Commemorative Policy) - construction of private dwellings or landscaping - all mining activities

-storage of materials or plant (such as gravel in parking areas, or construction lay-down sites for infrastructure projects).

-Encroachments
+- commercial resource harvesting - permanent vehicle access for private purposes - firearms and weapons use - fireworks and/or amplified sound (not associated with an approved event) - use of motorised vehicles including scooters, segways, (other than in public carparks) - hunting - use of a chainsaw - golf - keeping of pets or livestock (including but not limited to horses, chickens, pigs, sheep, goats, and cattle) - open fires (except as approved by permit for special events). - gaming machines - camping (except for educational purposes 9.4.4) - firewood collection - parachuting, parapenting, hang gliding, kite carts/boards, model aeroplanes incl remote control 'drone' type aircraft - aircraft and helicopter landing and activity - community gardens and orchards other than those linked to education and awareness programmes in the gardens (see 9.5.3) - storage of materials or plant (such as gravel in parking areas, or construction lay-down sites for infrastructure projects)

-Encroachments into open space are a significant issue for the management of reserve land.
-The use of public reserve land by private property owners effectively alienates the public from use or enjoyment of that land 45.
+8.6.5 Encroachments: Encroachments into open space are a significant issue for the management of reserve land.
+The use of public reserve land by private property owners effectively alienates the public from use or enjoyment of that land.
 This is contrary to both the Reserves Act and the purpose of provision of public open space.

-The Gardens are recognised as a unique and very valuable area of open space and require protection against encroachment.
+The gardens are recognised as a unique and very valuable area of open space and require protection against encroachment.

-- e) Encroachments are a prohibited activity. - The Council will resolve the existing encroachments with a view to regaining lost - g) The Council will protect the Gardens from new encroachments.
+- 8.6.5.1 Encroachments are a prohibited activity. - 8.6.5.2 The Council will resolve the existing encroachments with a view to regaining lost land. - 8.6.5.3 The Council will protect the gardens from new encroachments.